fred-maussion/APM-iOS/Readme.md

 ![IOS APM Agent Configuration](Resources/images/how-to-ios-image-3.png)

 Now let's build the application again who will be updated to your simulator device and perform a couple of action.
-You will see the traces appear in the APM feature of your ESS deployement.
+You will see the traces appear in the APM feature of your ESS deployement and the metrics from the iPhone will be in your _metrics-apm.app*_ index

 ##  4. <a name='AdditionalNotes'></a>Additional Notes